Postal worker admits fabricating allegations of ballot tampering, officials say

-But on Monday, Hopkins, 32, told investigators from the U.S. Postal Service’s Office of Inspector General that the allegations were not true, and he signed an affidavit recanting his claims, according to the people who spoke on the condition of anonymity to describe an ongoing investigation.
+But on Monday, Hopkins, 32, told investigators from the U.S. Postal Service’s Office of Inspector General that the allegations were not true, and he signed an affidavit recanting his claims, according to officials who spoke on the condition of anonymity to describe an ongoing investigation.
 Democrats on the House Oversight Committee tweeted late Tuesday that the “whistleblower completely RECANTED.”

 Hopkins did not respond to messages seeking comment.